fransimo/shared_folder/README.md

 [organize.sh](organize.sh) moves out the downloaded files to a non-sharing location and try to find the camera's serial number and model to classify.
 Also groups the .doc/.docx/.pdf files.

+# Notes
+1. Recent works about found photography on the internet space used flickr and other online sharing sites were people intentionally publish their photos.

+1. [Amazon list](https://www.amazon.es/hz/wishlist/ls/3V4T6A4IYFVWZ?ref_=wl_share) of books about Found Photography.